zyingzhou/Jingdong-Spiders/README.md

 # Spider-of-jingdong-products-images
+## Introduction
-This spider for crawling products images of jingdong which is one of online sale platforms in China.
+>This spider for crawling products images of [jingdong](https://www.jd.com/) which is one of online sale platforms in China.
+>